"All

 A Day's Lesson: The Theory and Practice

 As I read Pema's suggestion that we consider that most, if not all, of our thinking is merely opinion that morning, something else opened up for me.
 Of course, I understood this point on an intellectual level.
-Yet, later that day I was able to see quite clearly how much emotional energy I could invest in clinging to my opinions as the Truth.
+Yet, later that day I was able to see quite clearly how much emotional energy I can invest in clinging to my opinions as the absolute truth.

 In fact, an

-over-identification with these opinions, known as "attachment to view"
+over-identification with our opinions, known as "attachment to view"

-in traditional Buddhist teachings, is seen as a common cause of human
+in traditional Buddhist teachings, is a common cause of human

-could see pretty clearly how much of my own ego emerges as deep
+could see pretty clearly how much of my own ego can emerge as deep

-it turned out, I ran into an old Zen DharmaBuddhy on the bus later that
+Within an half an hour, I ran into an old Zen DharmaBuddhy on the bus.

 As generally happens we found ourselves in an engaging conversation.